of Sights: 15

 14) Alyscamps

-The Alyscamps, located just outside the old town of Arles, is a significant Roman necropolis and one of the most renowned burial grounds of the ancient world.
+The Alyscamps, located just outside the old town of Arles, is a Roman necropolis and one of the most renowned burial grounds of the ancient world.
 Its name, Aliscamps, derived from the Provençal Occitan word, and the Latin Elisii Campi, translates to "Elysian Fields" or, in French, Champs-Élysées.
 This necropolis held great fame during the Middle Ages and found mention in literary works such as Ariosto's Orlando Furioso and Dante's Inferno.

 During Roman times, cities typically prohibited burials within their walls.
 As a result, roads leading outside the city often featured tombs and mausoleums.
 The Alyscamps served as Arles' primary burial ground for approximately 1,500 years.
 Situated along the final stretch of the Aurelian Way, leading to the city gates, it became the resting place for affluent citizens.
 The memorials within the Alyscamps ranged from simple sarcophagi to elaborate monuments, reflecting the social status of the deceased.
 This historical significance led to the classification of the Alyscamps as a UNESCO World Heritage Site in 1981, as part of the Arles, Roman, and Romanesque Monuments group.